What Happens If My Pet Ruptures Their CCL?

 How Quickly Will My Pet Recover from TPLO Surgery?

 TPLO surgery generally boasts a quicker recovery time for patients compared with other CCL repair surgeries.
-Some dogs may start walking on the treated limb within 24 hours of surgery, and it takes about a week for many patients to begin bearing weight on the limb.
-It is important to note that the severity of the ligament tear could affect your pet’s recovery time; a partial tear can heal more quickly, but a full tear will take longer.
+Some dogs start walking on the treated limb within 24 hours of surgery, but often it may take 5-7 days for patients to begin consistent weight bearing on the limb.
+Limb use gradually improves every week following surgery.
+It is important to note that the severity of the ligament tear and overall injury to the joint could affect your pet’s recovery time; a partial tear can heal more quickly, but a full tear or a concurrent meniscal tear may take longer.

 For a more accurate timeline of your pet’s post-TPLO surgery recovery, your surgical specialist here at Fetch will consult with you about every step of the procedure and the care your pet will require in the following weeks.
 We will also work closely with your regular veterinarian to ensure consistent follow-up care.